microsoft/Dynamics365Commerce.ScaleUnit/README.md

 Samples for instore components like Modern POS, Cloud POS, Hardware station and Cloud scale unit – Self hosted are published in the [Dynamics365Commerce.InStore](https://github.com/microsoft/Dynamics365Commerce.InStore) repo.

 Readme file inside the Commerce Runtime, ChannelDatabase and ScaleUnit contain more details on how to run the samples.
+[Analyzers readme](./CommerceAnalyzers.md) at the root of the repo describes all the Commerce and standard .NET code analysis rules enabled for extension projects.

 If you don't need POS or other samples from the repo, exclude the corresponding projects from the solution.